-We are working to make our public bike share more reliable and convenient for you to use.
-In 2020 and 2021, we will add more stations in neighborhoods across the City.
-For the first time, we are able to bring stations to Hyde Park, and we'll fill in gaps in Mattapan too!
+We making our public bike share more reliable and convenient for you to use.
+For the first time, we will bring stations to Hyde Park, and we'll fill in gaps in Mattapan too!

 Use this form to sign up to get updates about our bike share expansion planning process.

 New Bike Share Stations

 With your help, we selected twelve sites in Dorchester, Mattapan, and Hyde Park.